carmine560/trading-peripheral/README.md

   * `-s`: replace the watchlists on the SBI Securities website with the Hyper SBI 2 watchlists
   * `-y`: export the Hyper SBI 2 watchlists to My Portfolio on Yahoo Finance
-  * `-q`: check the status of the daily sales order quota in general margin trading for the specified Hyper SBI 2 watchlist
+  * `-q`: check the daily sales order quota in general margin trading for the specified Hyper SBI 2 watchlist and send a notification via Gmail if insufficient
   * `-o`: extract the order status from the SBI Securities web page and copy it to the clipboard
   * `-w`: backup the Hyper SBI 2 watchlists